WICG/attribution-reporting-api/attribution_scopes.md

 ### Example 1: distinct attribution scopes

 This example shows an API caller that manages 3 advertisers that all sell products on the same destination site (scheme + eTLD+1).
-In this example the API caller uses an `limit` of 3 and tracks each advertiser with a distinct `attribution_scopes` value.
+In this example the API caller uses an `attribution scopes/limit` of 3 and tracks each advertiser with a distinct `attribution_scopes/values` value.
 Additionally, the user browsing the web sees 4 different ads from these advertisers and each one has a source registration associated:

 ```jsonc
 // source registration 1 for advertiser1 at t=0